 - Fully-managed CDN: Make sure your website loads fast anywhere in the world.
 Get a fully managed CDN that ensures your content is distributed on servers across the world.

 - Let’s Encrypt SSL: Get a free Let’s Encrypt SSL with every WP Engine plan.
 Secure your website with an SSL certificate with a single click.

 - Best-in-class security: WP Engine’s security program is based on an ISO 27001 framework.
 It blocks over 1.5 billion security threats every month.

 - Unencumbered speed: According to HTTP Archive and CrUX report, WP Engine hosts the highest number of websites with loading times under 200ms.

-As someone using the AppMySite online app creator, you cannot view website and app speed independently.
+As someone using AppMySite’s online app creator to make free apps, you cannot view website and app speed independently.
 Your app’s speed is directly depending on how fast your website loads.

 We know plugins have a critical role in the development and management of a WordPress website.
 This article explores the role of WordPress plugins in affecting the performance of your website.